Befriending for Reintegration: Making Connections for a Fresh Start

 Course Access Period

-Please note that this is an online self-paced asynchronous course where learners will be granted one month of access from the enrolment date.
+Please note that this is an online self-paced asynchronous course where learners will be granted two month of access from the enrolment date.
 Do also note that the course tile may take up to 48 hours to show up on your dashboard after purchase, and your access will start after it has been made accessible.

 What you will learn